 Geneva Robertson-Dworet Wrote Captain Marvel's Script

-Captain Marvel Started Filming In January 2018
+Captain Marvel Started Has Finished Filming

 Captain Marvel was originally slated to enter production in March 2018, but cameras started rolling on the project in January 2018.
 As it turns out, Marvel Studios was awarded $20.7 million in tax credits if they started filming the movie within 180 days of receiving the credit.
 Otherwise, the credit would expire.
 And that 180-day frame concluded in late January, hence why principal photography began much earlier than expected.
 However, Marvel was allowed to put the production on a 120-day hiatus - after completing filming for one or two weeks - and return in March without losing the tax credit.
+Filming finished in July.

 Other Upcoming Marvel Movies